Perfect divisions in ($P_2 \cup P_4$, bull)-free graphs: Introduction

 Recently, there has been much research on the perfect divisibility of graphs.
-For instance, Ho\`ang~\cite{HOANGBANNER} proved the perfect divisibility of (banner, odd hole)-free graphs and conjectured that all odd hole-free graphs are perfectly divisible; Chudnovsky and Sivaraman~\cite{CHUDPD2D} proved the perfect divisibility of (odd hole, bull)-free graphs and ($P_5$, bull)-free graphs; Deng and Chang~\cite{DENG} proved the perfect divisibility of every ($P_2\cup P_3$, bull)-free graph $G$ with $\omega(G)\geq3$ and no homogeneous set.
+For instance, Ho\`ang~\cite{HOANGBANNER} proved the perfect divisibility of (banner, odd hole)-free graphs and conjectured that all odd hole-free graphs are perfectly divisible; Chudnovsky and Sivaraman~\cite{CHUDPD2D} proved the perfect divisibility of (odd hole, bull)-free graphs and ($P_5$, bull)-free graphs; Deng and Chang~\cite{DENG} proved that every ($P_2\cup P_3$, bull)-free graph $G$ with $\omega(G)\geq3$ has a perfect division if $G$ admits no homogeneous set.

-In this paper, we prove that ($P_2\cup P_4$, bull)-free graphs are perfectly divisible for $\omega(G)\geq3$, generalising the result of Deng and Chang~\cite{DENG}.
+In this paper, we prove that every ($P_2\cup P_4$, bull)-free graph with $\omega(G)\geq3$ has a perfect division if $G$ admits no homogeneous set, generalising the result of Deng and Chang~\cite{DENG}.